Security considerations when using Hava to automate your network topology diagrams.

 Finally, the user is free to tighten the IAM policy to whatever it is that they're comfortable with.

 Hava will work past any resources that are restricted or can't be identified.
 This of course can cause diagram inaccuracy as we must be able to retrieve a rudimentary amount of the EC2 data to create anything useful.

 Hava does not operate within the critical path of any user's workflow.
 Due to the nature of the service and the way it reads data from the user's cloud provider, the only impact of Hava not working would be the functionality of updating an existing, or creating a new diagram.
 Hava has no ability to change or update anything in your cloud environment, it is strictly a read-only interaction.

-Hava is built on AWS.
-The current Hava production environment is currently located in a US region on AWS, with data stored within a secure RDS database.
-If you have specific needs for data to be stored elsewhere, please get in touch as we have solutions such as self hosted implementations.
+The current production environment is currently located within USA.
+If you have specific needs for this data to be stored elsewhere, please get in touch with us.

 Hava imports users data via the AWS, Azure and GCP APIs.
 The basic level of information it requires to generate a useful AWS visualization centers around the AWS EC2 service.
 We offer a variety of IAM policy configurations that can allow or deny access to certain calls based on the users security policy and comfort with the service.
 This allows for a "progressive enhancement" style algorithm depending on the access granted to certain resources.

 Data that it stores

 Hava stores metadata around each running service (i.e. resource ids, configuration values, current metrics) to allow diagrams to be identified and created.
 Hava imports no data from within user services, however you are welcome to alter the IAM policy to allow a level of access you are comfortable with.